Financial Sanctions: Burma

-This news release is issued to publicise the addition of three listings under the Burma sanctions regime.
+This news release is issued to publicise the addition of five listings under the Burma sanctions regime and amendment to one existing entry.

 The Burma (Sanctions) (EU Exit) Regulations 2019 (S.I.
 2019/136) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies involved in the commission of serious human rights violations in Burma.
 The Burma (Sanctions) (EU Exit) Regulations 2019 have effect in the Isle of Man by the Burma Sanctions (Application) Regulations 2020 [SD 2020/0474].

-The following entries have been added and are now subject to an asset freeze.
+The following entries have been added to the Consolidated List and are now subject to an asset freeze.

 Full details can be found in the attached Annex to this news release.